-On November 16, 2004, we signed and announced the joint-venture agreement with Hynix Semiconductor to build a front-end memory-manufacturing facility in Wuxi City, China.
-The joint venture is an extension of the

-NAND Flash Process/product development and manufacturing relationship.
-Construction of the facility is expected to begin in 2005.
-When complete, the fab will employ approximately 1,500 people and will feature an 8-inch wafer production line beginning production in 2006 and a 12-inch wafer production line beginning production in 2007.
+In 2004, we signed and announced a joint venture agreement with Hynix to build a front-end memory-manufacturing facility in Wuxi City, China.
+The joint venture is an extension of the NAND Flash Process/product joint development relationship.
+Construction of the facility began in 2005.
+When complete, the fab will employ approximately 1,500 people and will feature a 200-mm wafer production line planned to begin production at the end of 2006 and a 300-mm wafer production line planned to begin production in 2007.
 The total investment planned for the project is \$2 billion.
-We will be contributing 33% of the equity financing, while Hynix will contribute 67%.
-We will also contribute \$250 million as long-term debt to the new joint venture, guaranteed by subordinated collateral on the joint venture's assets.
-The financing will also include credit from local Chinese institutions, involving debt and a long leasehold.
-In 2005, when the conditions for the inception of the new joint venture are met, the equity investment from both parties is expected to reach around \$375 million, of which amount we will subscribe capital for \$125 million and the partner for \$250 million.
-In addition, we will subscribe for \$125 million in share capital in 2006.
+We will be contributing 33% of the equity financing, equivalent to \$250 million, while Hynix will contribute 67%.
+We will also contribute \$250 million as long-term debt to the joint venture, guaranteed by subordinated collateral on the joint venture's assets.
+The financing will also include funding from local Chinese institutions including long-term leasehold and local debt financing which remains to be implemented.
+In 2005, our contributions to the equity investment reached approximately \$38 million.
+We plan to subscribe the additional capital of \$212 million in 2006 concurrently with Hynix and once the financing from local financing institutions is in place.